 Whoa indeed.
 Clearly we weren’t in the Lower 48 anymore.

-The Safari Endeavor anchored a few miles from the glacier and we boarded skiff boats to get a closer look.
+Our ship, the Safari Endeavor, anchored a few miles from the glacier.
+Passengers boarded skiff boats to get a closer look.
 We were told that for safety’s sake, boats needed to stay at least 1/4 mile away from the glacier; it didn’t take us long to figure out why.
 A huge chunk of ice fell from the glacier and we cheered as it hit the surface with a loud clap of thunder, shooting water 100 feet into the air and causing a massive wave which slowly rolled towards our skiff floating 1/2 mile away.
-By the time the wave reached us, it was nothing more than a gentle roll causing the boat to casually bob alongside a deep blue iceberg the size of a VW bus.
+By the time the wave reached us, it was nothing more than a gentle roll.
+Our skiff boat casually bobbed alongside a deep blue iceberg the size of a VW bus.

 Dawes glacier put on quite a show for us.
-We witnessed multiple chunks of ice falling from the glacier – an event known as calving – but the true highlight of the day was when we saw a gargantuan chunk of ice break from the underwater portion of the glacier and shoot up towards the surface like a monster-sized cobalt blue whale.
-Judging by the contagious excitement of our guide, Sarah, we could tell that seeing a shooter was quite rare.
+We witnessed multiple chunks of ice falling from the glacier; an event known as calving.
+The true highlight of the day was when a gargantuan chunk of ice broke from the underwater portion of the glacier and shot up towards the surface like a monster-sized cobalt blue whale.
+Judging by the contagious excitement of our guide, Sarah, we could tell that seeing a “shooter” was quite rare.

-Not so rare were the abundant wildlife sightings our group experienced during our skiff tour of the waters near Dawes Glacier.
+The abundant wildlife sightings our group experienced during our skiff tour were not so rare.
 Tiny harbor porpoises dashed about in between sparkling chunks of ice while a bald eagle soared overhead.
-As we approached a roaring waterfall plunging into the fjord we discovered a group of harbor seals frolicking at its base.
+As we approached a roaring waterfall plunging into the fjord, we discovered a group of harbor seals frolicking at its base.
 Dozens more seals lounged like sunbathing bananas on little ice berglets dotting the water.

 It was a pretty epic first day.
 Luckily each day aboard the Safari Endeavor managed to live up to the first day’s sky-high standard.

-Each day onboard Uncruise in Southeast Alaska, passengers had the option of selecting from a few different excursions (or could opt to doing nothing at all).
-Bush whacking, adventurous guided walks through the forest without a formal trail to follow, quickly became my favorite option.
-My family had been greeted with the traditional Southeastern Alaska drizzle when we woke up on Tuesday morning.
+My family awoke to drizzle, weather common to Southeast Alaska, on Tuesday morning.
 After watching a humpback whale spout and surface while enjoying our breakfast of corned beef hash in the dining room, we donned our rain gear and hopped aboard a skiff for our first land-based adventure of the trip.
 The rain seemed a bit more constant while on board the motorized raft but once we reached the shore, we realized it had slowed to a steady sprinkle.
-It was time for tide pooling, Alaska style.
+It was time for tide-pooling, Alaska style.

-Every sciff tour is different.
+Every skiff tour is different.
 One might be dominated by the spectacle of teenage sea lions rolling and tumbling with one another, delighting in a recent catch of a fleshy salmon.
 Another day, you might be lucky enough to spy a mother bear and her cubs cruising along the shore, looking for clams to dig up and pop open like cans of Pringles.
-Tours are lead by crew members with diverse backgrounds, such as a salmon biologist who manages to get everyone on-board excited about the fish that is the most important link in the food chain of Southeast Alaska.
+Tours are lead by crew members with diverse backgrounds, such as a salmon biologist who manages to get everyone on board excited about the fish that is the most important link in the Southeast Alaska food chain.

-You want to see whales?
-Oh don’t you worry, you will see plenty of whales aboard an Uncruise in Southeast Alaska.
-Sometimes you will see them from the windows of the dining room or lounge, casually feeding of the plankton-rich waters.
-Other times you might simply hear a humpback exhale, your view blinded by pea soup fog surrounding the boat.
-Then suddenly one breaches, close enough give you true perspective on just how massive these marvelous beasts truly are.
 One evening as the sun was setting, we cruised right into a glistening bowl of whale soup.
 Whales, too numerous to count, let their presence be known as they flipped their tails and sent whooshes of spout spray into the air.
 In that moment it felt like the world was only occupied by my shipmates, the whales, and the setting sun.
 It was an experience one can only get on a small ship Alaska cruise.

 Glacier Bay National Park

 One of the biggest highlights of Uncruise’s Exploring Muir’s Wilderness Itinerary is the day the ship spends in Glacier Bay National Park.
 Most cruise ships include a visit to Glacier Bay on their itineraries but it is no surprise that Uncruise does things differently.
 As with all cruise ships entering the park, a National Park Ranger boards to serve as guide.
 Since the Safari Endeavor is a small ship, each passenger had the opportunity to interact with the ranger and ask plenty of questions.

 Gloomy Knob, normally reflective of its name, was basking in sun when we arrived.
-Dolomite and granite shone more like obsidian as the sun hit damp rock cliff edges.
-This spot is prime mountain goat viewing country because the rocky knob is a bit of an island in a surrounding forest filled with predators such as wolves and wolverines.
+Dolomite and granite shone more like obsidian as the sun hit damp cliff edges.
+This spot is prime mountain goat viewing country because the rocky knob is a refuge in a surrounding forest filled with predators such as wolves and wolverines.
 We used our binoculars to spy on the furry, white, sure-footed creatures.
 Fellow passengers worked together to make sure everyone spotted one sunbathing.
 “Follow the second crevasse from the right up the mountain.
 He’s standing near the cottonwood tree.”

 Uncruise by the Numbers